-Amazon sellers should expect that the Q4 of 2020 will be a lot different than those of the preceding years.
-With the COVID-19 pandemic lurking in the background, sellers should see to it that important preparation checklists are taken care of during this quarter’s holiday season.
+Now that the COVID-19 pandemic is behind us, online sellers, especially newbie Amazon sellers, should see to it that important preparation checklists are taken care of during this quarter’s holiday season.

 The Catalyst for Increased Online Holiday Season Shopping